colesd1/esp-32-TB6612FNG-2x-R140-5V-project/README.md

 This project consists of a TB6612FNG with an ESP32 to control two R140 5V motors with a joystick.
 In the near future I will add two 2.4GHz NRF24L01 + PA + LNA modules to make it wireless and solder everything onto a perfboard.
-This is my first project bigger than usual.